Arrigo Sacchi

-Arrigo Sacchi (born 1 April 1946) is an Italian former professional football coach.
-He has twice managed AC Milan (1987–1991, 1996–1997), with great success.
-He won the Serie A title in his 1987–88 debut season and then dominated European football by winning back to back European Cups in 1989 and 1990.
-From 1991 to 1996, he was head coach of the Italy national team and led them to the 1994 FIFA World Cup Final, where they lost to Brazil in a penalty shoot-out.
+Arrigo Sacchi (born 1 April 1946) is an Italian former professional football coach, best known for having twice managed AC Milan.
+Sacchi is regarded as one of the greatest managers of all time, and his Milan side (1987–1991) is widely regarded to be one of the greatest club squads of all time.

-Sacchi is regarded as one of the greatest managers of all time and his Milan side (1987–1991) is widely regarded to be one of the greatest club sides to ever play the game, and by some to be the greatest of all time.
+Sacchi won the Serie A title in his 1987–88 debut season and then dominated European football by winning back to back European Cups in 1989 and 1990.
+From 1991 to 1996, he was head coach of the Italy national team and led them to the 1994 FIFA World Cup final, where they lost to Brazil in a penalty shoot-out.

-Sacchi was never a professional football player and for many years worked as a shoe salesman.
+Sacchi was never a professional football player and, for many years, worked as a shoe salesman.
 This led to his famous quote directed at those who questioned his qualifications: "I never realised that in order to become a jockey you have to have been a horse first."
-Another famous Sacchi quote is that "football is the most important of the least important things in life."
+Another famous Sacchi quote is that "football is the most important of the least important things in life".

 Career

 Early career

 Sacchi had grown up watching attacking sides, such as Budapest Honvéd, Real Madrid, Brazil and the Netherlands.
 He started his career managing his local club, Baracca Lugo, because he was not good enough to play for them.
 Of the challenge he faced, Sacchi said, "I was twenty-six, my goalkeeper was thirty-nine and my centre-forward was thirty-two.
 I had to win them over."
 He next coached at Bellaria before joining Cesena, who were in the Serie B, as a youth team coach.
-He then took over at Rimini who were playing in the Serie C1, and almost led them to a title.
+He then took over at Rimini, who were playing in the Serie C1, and almost led them to a title.

 He received his breakthrough when he moved to Fiorentina as a youth coach.
 His achievements with the youth team earned interest from Parma, who were then playing in Serie C1.
 He led Parma to promotion in his first season, and in the following season took them to within 3 points of promotion to Serie A. Of greater importance to his time at Parma, however, was the team's performance in the Coppa Italia; they beat AC Milan 1–0 in the group stages, and beat them again 1–0 on aggregate in the first knockout round.
 This was enough to attract interest from Milan club owner Silvio Berlusconi, who promptly appointed Sacchi as manager.